beginning of content

 Treatment of moderate or severe frostbite

-Once the area is thawed, it will be wrapped in sterile dressings.
+Once the area is thawed it will be wrapped in dressings.
 Elevate the affected limb to reduce swelling.
 You might need to wear a splint or brace.

-If you have severe frostbite, you’ll probably need to go to hospital and you may need treatment in a burns unit.
-This is because frostbite causes a type of injury that is similar to a burn.
-Recovery can be slow.
+If you have severe frostbite you will need to go to hospital.
+You may need treatment in a burns unit.
+This is because frostbite causes an injury that is similar to a burn.
+Recovery can take several months.

 Frostbite can cause many complications including: